ovh/docs/pages/account/customer/iam-policy-ui/guide.en-gb.md

 ---
-title: How to use IAM policies using the OVHcloud Manager
+title: How to use IAM policies using the OVHcloud OVHcloud Control Panel
 excerpt: "Find out how to give specific access rights to users from an OVHcloud account"
 updated: 2023-06-28
 ---